Fiddlehead

-Fiddleheads or fiddlehead greens are the furled fronds of a young fern, harvested for use as a vegetable.
+Fiddleheads or fiddlehead greens are the furled fronds from a fledgling fern, harvested for use as a vegetable.

 Left on the plant, each fiddlehead would unroll into a new frond (circinate vernation).
-As fiddleheads are harvested early in the season before the frond has opened and reached its full height, they are cut fairly close to the ground.
+As fiddleheads are harvested early in the season, before the frond has opened and reached its full height, they are cut fairly close to the ground.

-Fiddleheads contain a compound associated with bracken toxicity.
+Fiddleheads from brackens contain ptaquiloside, a compound associated with bracken toxicity, and thiaminase.
+Not all species contain ptaquiloside, such as Diplazium esculentum, a fern with fiddleheads regularly consumed in parts of East Asia, which differs from bracken (Pteridium aquilinum).

 The fiddlehead resembles the curled ornamentation (called a scroll) on the end of a stringed instrument, such as a fiddle.
 It is also called a crozier, after the curved staff used by bishops, which has its origins in the shepherd's crook.

 Varieties

 The fiddleheads of certain ferns are eaten as a cooked leaf vegetable.
 The most popular of these are: